Manas-Nair1/projects/README.md

     * Using Backtrader library to setup data feeds, generate signals, and evaluate strategies.
     * Developing a custom backtesting framework to deal with limitations of open-source libraries.

-Key mathemetical methods used:
+Key mathematical methods used:
 - Solving Stochastic partial differential equations.
     * Deriving Black-Sholes-Merton PDE using Ito Calc and applying no-arbitrage pricing
-    * Solving the OU and Vasicek model to model mean reverting processes
+    * Solving the OU and Vasicek SDE model to model mean reverting processes
     * Finite difference method/ Monte-Carlo Simulations usage when analytical solutions are not possible
 - Statistical testing
     * Testing for Cointegration
     * Using ADF and KPSS tests as well as Hurst exponents to identify appropriate methods of modeling
+- Regression analysis
+    * Using MLE to estimate parameters for the discretized OU processes